Sanger Read vs Reference — Clone Verification

 How do I provide the read — paste or file?

 Either.
-Paste the read as FASTA or raw text, or upload the .ab1 / .abi trace and the tool extracts its base calls for you.
+Paste the read as FASTA or raw text, or upload the .ab1 / .abi trace and its base calls are extracted for you.
 The reference is always pasted.
-The read is decoded locally in your browser.
+An uploaded trace is used only for parsing and is never logged or stored.

 How is the pass / needs-review verdict decided?

-The read and reference are aligned globally, and the read is marked PASS at 99% or higher identity with no insertions or deletions; otherwise it is flagged NEEDS REVIEW.
+There are three verdicts, not two.
+Coverage is checked first: if the read spans less than 90% of the reference (adjustable), the verdict is AMBIGUOUS — LOW COVERAGE no matter how clean the covered part looks, because the read simply didn't reach most of what you asked about.
+With coverage satisfied, the read is marked PASS at 99% or higher identity with no insertions or deletions, and NEEDS REVIEW otherwise.
 It is a triage aid — always confirm called differences by eye on the chromatogram, since low-quality base calls near the read ends are the most common source of spurious mismatches.

 What differences does the report list?